 Where to Stay in Chiang Mai, Thailand

 I recommend staying within the walls of the old city or just beyond it.
-This will put you within walking distance to many attractions.
-Other good locations to stay would be near Maya Mall or near the Night Baazar.
+This will put you within walking distance of many attractions.
+Other good locations to stay would be near MAYA Mall (trendy area where many expats live) or near the Thae Phae Gate/Night Baazar.

 Budget option: The Guest Hotel & Hostel